karelplanken/kde/tools_windows/vs_code_install_windows.md

     Useful for embedded development and working with microcontrollers.

 2. WSL:Ubuntu (Remote)
-    These extensions are installed in the WSL2 Ubuntu environment:
+    These extensions are installed in the WSL 2 Ubuntu environment:

     - Python (extension pack)
     Required for debugging, IntelliSense (via Pylance), and Jupyter notebook support.